mahmoud-joumaa/CSC443_BiteByBudget/README.md

 - Account for supermarket locations when sorting (in addition to percentage of available ingredients and total price)

-- Implement a more user friendly interface for the managing users .
+- Implement a more user friendly interface for the managing users.
--